-A Complete Walkthrough of the Healthcare Revenue Cycle Management Steps
+A Complete Walkthrough of the Healthcare Revenue Cycle Management (RCM) Steps

 This is why it’s so important to understand the healthcare revenue cycle and the steps it entails.
-Revenue cycle management is the term given to a financial process, encompassing management of funds as well as collecting payments for the treatment you offer your patients.
+Revenue Cycle Management is the term given to a financial process, encompassing management of funds as well as collecting payments for the treatment a healthcare provider offer your patients.

-The revenue cycle in a medical practice can be envisioned in 7 basic steps, beginning with deploying RCM software or outsourcing the work to a third party, authorizing patients prior to service, determining patient eligibility and benefits, submitting claims, dealing with posted payments, managing denials and generating reports.
-It should become clearer that having a process in place for revenue is crucial for any practice’s billing cycle.
+The revenue cycle in a medical practice can be envisioned in 7 basic steps, beginning with deploying RCM softwareor RCM services outsourcing the work to a third party, authorizing patients prior to service, determining patient eligibility and benefits, submitting claims, dealing with posted payments, managing denials, and generating reports.
+It should become clearer that having a process in place for revenue is crucial for any healthcare providers’ billing cycle.

 With that in mind, here is a complete walkthrough of the healthcare revenue cycle management in 7 steps:

 Deciding how to handle your processing is the first step to the cycle.
 How big is your medical organization?
 If you are fairly limited in scope and have a good IT team in place as well as staff who are well versed in using dedicated software for medical billing, you may prefer to install RCM software on your own servers.